reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 ### Export launches reports

-The system allows to export launches reports on the "Launches" and the "Debug" modes.
-You can export launch report in the following formats: PDF, XML, HTML.
+The system allows exporting launches reports on the "Launches" and the "Debug" modes.
+You can export the launch report in the following formats: PDF, XML, HTML.

 In order to export a launch, perform the following steps:

 1. Navigate to the "Launches" page.

-2. Select required format from the "Export" option in the context menu on the left hand of launch name.
+2. Select the required format from the "Export" option in the context menu on the left hand of the launch name.

-3. The launch report in selected format will be opened.
+3. The launch report in the selected format will be opened.

 [ ![Image](Images/userGuide/manageLaunches/export_launch.png) ](https://youtu.be/NZIolEFI7zc)

 >**Note:**
-Export operation works for a separate launch only.
-No multiple action for export of launches.
+The export operation works for a separate launch only.
+No multiple actions for the export of launches.

 ### Delete launches

-The system allows to delete launches on the "Launches" and "Debug" pages.
+The system allows deleting launches on the "Launches" and "Debug" pages.

 Permission: next users are able to delete launches: